jly36963/ljos/README.md

   - Determine number of args before/after?
   - Pick/remove before ones, pick/remove after ones, remaining are variadic.
   - Raise error if too many are expected
-- unknown option/positional
-  - parseArgs will treat unknown option as boolean
-  - not sure what happens with positional
-    - eg: `cmd1 <pos1>`with no corresponding `ljos.positional()`
-- argsert for object params
-- fix/remove/address TODO tests

 ## Differences from yargs